Our Natural Raw Materials

 Our approach applies to 100% of palm oil sourced directly - Crude Palm Oil (CPO) and Palm Kernel Oil (PKO) in our fats blends, soap noodles and palm derived surfactants volumes.
 Our palm oil programme comprises of a combination of direct supply chain activity including traceability exercises, satellite monitoring and supplier engagement, alongside collaboration with industry groups and NGO partners to progress industry level challenges that we cannot address alone.

 Our ambitions have been set with consideration of the commitments of industry groups such as the Consumer Goods Forum (CGF) and Action for Sustainable Derivatives (ASD) together with an understanding of our suppliers’ ongoing progress and the type of palm being supplied.
-93% of the palm based materials we source directly are derivatives (soap noodles and palm derived surfactants).
+The majority of the palm-based materials we source directly are derivatives (soap noodles and palm derived surfactants).

 We comply with the RSPO Shared Responsibility (SR) requirements as disclosed in our MyRSPO profile which we update annually.